 COVID-19 Could Adversely Affect our Business in a Material Way.
 The COVID-19 pandemic has resulted in significant governmental measures being implemented to control the spread of the virus, including, among others, restrictions on travel and the imposition of remote or work-from-home conditions in many of the locations where we have offices.
 While we have not yet experienced a significant disruption of our operations as a result of the COVID-19 pandemic, if the remote or work-from-home conditions in any of our offices continues for an extended period of time, we may experience delays in product development, a decreased ability to support our customers, reduced design win activity, and overall lack of productivity.
-Similarly, while we have not yet experienced a major disruption in our supply chain as a result of the COVID-19 pandemic, if there is a significant outbreak that impacts Samsung Electronic Corporation's ability to manufacture our SoCs or our third-party contractors' ability to assemble, test and ship our products, we could experience delays or reductions in our ability to ship products to our customers.
-The pandemic may also impact our customers' ability to manufacture their products, which could, in turn, reduce such customers' demand for our solutions.
-For example, in the six months ended July 31, 2020, we saw an overall slowdown in the automotive industry which negatively impacted our revenue related to our computer vision-based solutions in the OEM video recorder market.
-While we cannot quantify specific impacts of the COVID-19 pandemic or actions taken by governments and businesses in response thereto, our results of operations and financial condition may be negatively affected if we encounter supply chain problems, reductions in demand due to our customers or end customers having problems, or other unexpected COVID-19 ramifications.
+Similarly, while we have not yet experienced a major disruption in our supply chain as a result of the COVID-19 pandemic, we are experiencing longer manufacturing times that, if they persist or worsen, could impact our ability to meet our customers' demand for our solutions and negatively impact our revenue.

+Moreover, if there is a significant outbreak that impacts Samsung Electronic Corporation's ability to manufacture our SoCs or our third-party contractors' ability to assemble, test and ship our products, we could experience delays or reductions in our ability to ship products to our customers.
+The pandemic may also impact our customers' ability to manufacture their products, support their customers or reduce or delay demand for their products, which could, in turn, reduce such customers' demand for our solutions.
+For example, in the nine months ended October 31, 2020, we saw an overall slowdown in the automotive industry which negatively impacted our revenue related to our computer vision-based solutions in the OEM video recorder market.
+While we cannot quantify specific impacts of the COVID-19 pandemic or actions taken by governments and businesses in response thereto, our results of operations and financial condition may be negatively affected if we encounter significant supply chain problems,